American West travel is a favorite pastime of ours! We love primarily traveling the American West for two main reasons

 We all went out to town, since our son Sean still had to take care of some of his work responsibilities.
 In his job for a cell phone company, he must make sure those computers are running the towers correctly - no matter what the weather!
 So we made a little trip out with him.

 The next day the sun was out, the storm was gone.
 Our son Sean said he’s had enough of the snow this year.
 In his job he must drive miles through it – up through the mountains, over the passes – 4 wheel drive territory.
 Some crazy areas & situations!
 He keeps cell phone systems going, managing the computers at the bottom of cell phone towers – wherever they may be in all of Northern AZ.

 We hit the road, mid morning that day after the end of the snow-storm.
 The roads were clear up that way.
 After about an hour South, there was no more snow to be seen!
 We sighed a relief sigh!
 We’ve seen enough snow in our life – and just enjoy viewing it on the summits of our local mountains!

 We love to spend time in Hawaii.
 Remember - Hawaii is part of America!
-And it's in the West!We don't usually go to resorts, but instead try to find a nice house to rent.
-We usually look for something on Air BnB, VRBO, Home Away or something of that nature.
+And it's in the West!We don't usually go to resorts, but instead try to find a nice house or even a condo to rent.
+We typically look around for something on Air BnB, VRBO, Home Away or something of that nature.

 We used to have a Time-share, and we'd trade for a place in Hawaii.
 Then suddenly it was very difficult to get a trade there - no matter how early we tried.
 Even though we owned a top flight place in Scottsdale AZ.